 Brent Perry negotiated a favorable confidential settlement for a family that was the victim of real estate fraud in selling their 12,000 square foot home.
 The family’s real estate agent made false representations about a prospective buyer and encouraged the family to allow the buyer to lease the house before closing on the purchase.
 The prospective buyer caused significant damage to the house and failed to close on the purchase.

-Brent Perry represented a Texas cargo broker who arranged for a $21 million shipment of a refinery unit on seven carriers from the Philippines to Indiana through the Great Lakes.
+Brent Perry represented a Texas cargo broker who arranged for the $21 million shipment of a refinery unit on seven carriers from the Philippines to Indiana through the Great Lakes.
 The defendant was German firm with a Texas subsidiary.
 The case settled prior to trial in a Texas state court for a confidential amount.

 Robert Burford obtained a summary judgment for his client, ConocoPhillips, in a $500 million breach of contract, fraud and negligent misrepresentation action.
 The case involved the sale of pipelines and gas processing facilities in West Texas.
 The Court of Appeals affirmed the trial court victory, and the Texas Supreme Court denied further review.